lsst-dm/dmtn-308/index.rst

 Query Performance & Latency
 ---------------------------

+..
+TODO: latency from hardware configuration, network latency, memory, disk I/O, and query complexity
+..
+Will the database meet the needs of the use case?
+.. multi-dimensional metric - pick between databases

 PostgreSQL
 ~~~~~~~~~~

 - PostgreSQL has medium latency for small to medium datasets, typically ranging from milliseconds to a few seconds for indexed queries.
 However, it struggles with datasets larger than 10-20 TB on a single instance due to high I/O and memory constraints.
 - Performance degrades with high concurrency or large joins across large tables.
 - Index maintenance and vacuum operations can impact performance on large datasets.

+.. not degredation with large datasets; cite Andy's tech note

 Citus
 ~~~~~